 Fun fact: Niagara Falls has moved back seven miles in 12,500 years, making it possibly the fastest moving waterfall in the world.

 If you’re feeling adventurous, then be sure to make a stop in Churchill, Manitoba in northern Canada and go on a polar bear watching tour.
 Experience the amazing polar bears in their natural habitat and whilst you’re at it you will definitely enjoy the stunning scenery as well.

 Fun fact: Churchill, Manitoba has been nicknamed “Polar Bear Capital of the World”.

 5. Old Quebec

-A historic neighbourhood of Quebec City, Old Quebec is a UNESCO world heritage treasure comprised of an Upper Town and Lower Town.
+A historic neighbourhood of Quebec City, Old Quebec is a UNESCO world heritage treasure comprised of an Upper Town and Lower Town and one of the best places to visit in Canada.
 People come here to visit the historic churches, museums and cathedrals, including Notre-Dame-de-Quebec Basilica Cathedral.
 Fine dining and shopping are an art form in Old Quebec.

 Fun fact: Quebec City has the oldest median age of any major city in Canada, which is 43.5 years old.